brugobi/phaser-capstone/README.md

 Start the server:

 ```
-$ npm run server
+$ npm start
 ```

-Open `http://localhost:8080/` in your browser.
+Open `http://localhost:3000/` in your browser.

 ## Game Design Document